CSS scale() Function

 scale(sx) or scale(sx, sy)

 If you provide only one parameter, it will scale the element along both axes.
 If you provide two parameters, the first scales the element along the x axis, and the second parameter scales it along the y axis.
+Both parameters can be any valid number value.

 Scale along both Axes